Scottish Russians: Clans

 Count Yakov Alexandrovich Bruce (1732–1791) was a Russian general.
 Bruce was a grandson of Lieutenant General Robert Bruce and a great-nephew of Jacob Bruce.
 His father was Count Alexander Bruce, and Ekaterina Alekseyevna Dolgorukova was his stepmother.
 Bruce married Praskovia Rumiantseva, sister of General (later Field Marshal) Pyotr Rumyantsev.

 Prince Michael Andreas Barclay de Tolly was a field marshal and minister of war during Napoleon's 1812 invasion and the War of the Sixth Coalition.
 Prince Alexander Barclay de Tolly-Weymarn (1824–1905) was a Russian regimental, division and corps commander.
 He was the son of Wilhelm Peter Jost von Weymarn, and the grandson of Kristina Bogdanovna Barclay de Tolly.

 The Lermontovs were descendants of George Learmonth (Лермонт), an ensign in Jacob Shaw's regiment during the Smolensk War (1632–1634).
 A Rittmeister of Reiters commanded by Semen Prozorovsky, Learmonth died in battle against soldiers commanded by Field Hetman of Lithuania Krzysztof Radziwiłł in August 1633.

 Mikhail Lermontov, of the Learmonth family, can be traced to George Learmonth.
 According to his family, George Learmonth descended from the 13th-century Scottish poet Thomas the Rhymer (also known as Thomas Learmonth).

-Julia Lermontova (1846–1919), the first female Russian chemist, was the third woman to receive a doctorate in Europe.
+Julia Lermontova (1846–1919), the first female Russian chemist, was the first woman in the world to obtain a doctorate in chemistry, graduating magna cum laude.
 Lermontova studied at the Universities of Heidelberg and Berlin before receiving a doctorate from the University of Göttingen in 1874.
 She was inducted into the Russian Chemical Society the following year.

 Mikhail N. Lermontov (Лермонтов, Михаил Николаевич) (1792–1866) was an admiral who served with distinction in the Finnish War (1808–1809) and the Crimean War.
 Alexander Mikhailovich Lermontov (1838–1906) was a division commander who participated in the Russo-Turkish War (1877–1878) and liberated Burgas, Bulgaria.

 Mikhail Lermontov, born 27 January 1953 in Pyatigorsk, is a doctor of culturology and was a member of the Civic Chamber of the Russian Federation from 2014 to 2017.

 The Famintsyns are descendants of the Clan MacThomas by Kristof Tobias Tomson-Hominsky, a soldier in the Russian service.
 Egor Famintsyn was an ober-commandant of the Petropavlovkaya Fortress, and Andrei Famintsyn (Андрей Серге́евич Фаминцын) (1835, Moscow – 1918, Saint Petersburg) was a botanist and academician at the Petersburg Academy of Sciences in 1884.
 Alexander Famitsin (1841–1896) was a Russian musical writer, critic and musicologist, a professor at Saint Petersburg Conservatory, a pupil of Ignaz Moscheles, Moritz Hauptmann Ernst Richter, and a friend of Alexander Serov.

 The Kravtsovs are descendants of Donoghue Macgermerie-Mangarmov, a mercenary who was recruited for Jacob Shaw's regiment.
 Alexander J. Kravtsov, was an Imperial Army officer during World War I and a commander of the Orenburg Army's north group in the White movement during Alexander Dutov's revolt against Soviet authorities in Orenburg.
 He received the Gold Sword for Bravery during World War I on the Eastern Front for valor in 1915.